 National or Sub-National Parties: Does Party Geographic Scope Matter?

-In many developing countries, sub-national parties have emerged as dominant forces in local elections.
-This denationalization of local politics has raised concerns of increasing regional populism, weaker accountability, and worsening political selection.
-This paper examines whether the geographic scope of a ruling party (national vs. sub-national) affects policy outcomes, such as budget size and expenditure allocation.
-Using a regression discontinuity design and rich data from Peruvian municipalities, we find negligible differences in policy outcomes between national and sub-national parties.
+In many developing countries, local elections are increasingly dominated by political parties with a local or regional scope.
+This paper examines whether the geographic scope of a ruling party (national vs. sub-national) affects local policy outcomes.
+This party dimension can be important due to differences in parties' ability to select and discipline politicians, coordinate with other government institutions, or internalize geographical spillovers.
+Using a regression discontinuity design and data from Peruvian municipalities, we find that a party's geographic scope has negligible effects on most observable policy outcomes.
 We also document a small impact on the mayor's education and municipal accountability.
 The lack of stronger effects appears to reflect policy convergence driven by political competition.
-Overall, our results challenge the view that sub-national parties are detrimental to local governance.
+Overall, our results challenge the view that sub-national-party rule is detrimental to local governance.

 Keywords: National parties, local governance, party system, Peru, regression discontinuity